Final State Examination

 An official document of completion for each part of the Final State Examination is not issued as these form an integral part of the state examination.
 Failure to complete all the parts results in failure to complete the Final State Examination as such.
 Completion of the Final State Examination (i.e. of all its parts) is documented by a diploma and a diploma supplement.

 In the academic year 2019/2020, the form of the state final examination was modified in order to follow the international customs and standards common at foreign universities.
-The state examination will continue to consist only of the defence of the final thesis and further of the academic discussion.
+The state examination now consists of the final thesis defense and academic discussion.
 The total length of the state examination will be 45 minutes.

 After the exam, you will be asked to leave the room for the commission to discuss your result.
 You will then be called back and the chairman will tell you whether you have passed or not and what grades you got for each part.